 - Phone call from the University’s Career Development Center to any targeted graduate who did not complete the online survey to either verbally administer the survey or to direct graduates to the online survey

-- Online research conducted by the University’s Career Development Center to locate employment and advanced education outcomes of targeted graduates using free, publically accessible sites such as LinkedIn, Facebook, Twitter, and Google.
+- Online research conducted by the University’s Career Development Center to locate employment and advanced education outcomes of targeted graduates using free, publicly accessible sites such as LinkedIn, Facebook, Twitter, and Google.

 |Incoming Class||Students||Retained 2nd Year|

 |Fall 2014||7||6 (86%)|

 |Fall 2015||6||5 (83%)|

 |Fall 2012||12||8 (67%)|

 |Fall 2013||7||4 (57%)|